jugger27/vault-lab/README.md

 (roles, secrets, etc) to be able to use Hashicorp Vault.

 # Getting started
-After Vault has started, you should use the `VAULT_TOKEN=`output and copy&paste it to login to Hashicorp Vault on a browser window on (http://localhost:8200/ui)
+After Vault has started, you should use the `VAULT_TOKEN=hvs.xxxxxxxxxxxxxx`output and copy&paste it to login to Hashicorp Vault on a browser window on (http://localhost:8200/ui)

 ## Cleanup
 Execute `./cleanVault.sh` script to cleanup all lingering data